 To this end, the CBA wants to ensure that all players have equal opportunity to participate in our programs, even those who may be financially less fortunate.

-The fees (club registration ($375.00) and team) involved with playing competitive basketball are significant.
-Time commitment involves three 2-hour practices per week (including 1 on Saturday or Sunday), games, and out of town tournaments to consider.
+The team fees are involved with playing competitive basketball are significant.
+Time commitment involves three 2-hour practices per week , games, and out of town tournaments to consider.
 Additional individual costs not captured under the team budget are player travel costs.
 An individual budget can be arranged at the beginning of the season with the team manager for any player needing to plan out incremental payments (e.g.: $20 every two weeks).

 All players as part of the team will be required to accomplish the goal of collectively raising a minimum of $1000 in support of various team needs that may be identified, and which differ from season to season.